 As it applies to each of us, it means not just to study diligently, which is certainly what we have to do, but we have to be diligent in how we use God's word and how we apply it in all aspects of our lives.
 It is really important as the ministry does not always know what to do in your particular circumstance.
 You study and you go forward.
 The meaning here, is that we are to learn to walk in the new way correctly, and then there is the sense that the ploughman ploughs a straight furrow.

-Brethren, we know in Hebrews 5:12-14 and Hebrews 6:1 we are told to go past the basics, to perfection in the knowledge and application of God's word.
+Brethren, we know in Hebrews 5:12-14; 6:1 we are told to go past the basics, to perfection in the knowledge and application of God's word.
 This is what God wants from us.
 What good are we to God if we cannot apply His words?

 Matthew 13:51-52 Jesus said unto them, "Have ye understood all these things?"
 They said unto Him, "Yea, Lord."
 Then said He unto them, "Therefore every scribe who is instructed unto the Kingdom of Heaven is like unto a man that is a householder, who bringeth forth out of his treasure things new and old."